 Yes.
 Once devices have already been CE Marked, the CE Mark is valid.
 Any new product shall be labeled with the new Notified Body (NB) number.
 The “grey area” is the transition of labeling when labeling stock for the previous NB number is not used up.
-Both NB’s require a labeling transition plan from the manufacturer to outline when all inventory of the previous NB number will be used up.
+Both NB’s require a labeling transition plan from the manufacturer to outline when all inventory of the previous NB number is used up.

 What is the “route to conformity“ for medical devices?

 Article 11 of the MDD defines the various conformity assessment routes for devices.
 The options for routes to conformity are dependent upon the device classification.
-The various Annexes of the MDD involved are: Annex II, III, IV, V, VI and VII.
+The various Annexes of the MDD involved are Annex II, III, IV, V, VI, and VII.

 What is a manufacturer’s Declaration of Conformity?

 The Declaration of Conformity (DoC) is the manufacturer’s statement of conformity with a specific assessment process.
-This must be in accordance with Annex II, V, VI or VII.
-The DoC must identify the products within a device family, legal manufacturer, conformity assessment process used, dates of validity and the DoC must be signed.
+This must be in accordance with Annex II, V, VI, or VII.
+The DoC must identify the products within a device family, legal manufacturer, conformity assessment process used, dates of validity, and the DoC must be signed.